ninadpalsule/ninadpalsule.github.io/about.md

 permalink: /about/
 ---

-I work on OpenBMC and openbmc linux kernel.
+I work on OpenBMC Linux Kernel and Qemu.